 Fancy shaped diamonds tend to have thicker girdles, especially cushion cut diamonds.
 It is thickest at the corners.
 For step cuts and princess cuts, thicker girdles are common, but usually on one or two sides.
 It is used as a means of clarity exclusion and weight preservation.
 Thickening it reduced rough diamond wastage, which can increase the diamond value due to higher carat weight.
 To identify the size, it is graded from the largest or thickest point and the thinnest point.

 You'll often find that gemstones such as rubies, emeralds and sapphires also have very thick girdles.

 The three diamonds below illustrate the difference between a diamond with the correct proportions and diamonds that are too shallow or too deep:

-Facet: A surface or 'face' created when the diamond is cut.
+A Facet is a surface or 'face' created when the diamond is cut:

-Kite Facets: Facets shaped like a four-sided kite which extend from the table to the girdle.
+Kite (Bezel) Facets - Facets shaped like a four-sided kite which extend from the table to the girdle.
 Sometimes referred to as Bezel Facets.